JTP709/SMS/readme.md

 ## About:

 The Simple Safety Manager accomplishes the requirements of the Item Catalogue project and more.
-I decided to build this application in substitution of the original project to demonstrate my ability to build a corporate grade solution for a real world problem.
+I dec-id-ed to build this application in substitution of the original project to demonstrate my ability to build a corporate grade solution for a real world problem.

-The application allows a user to capture incident investigation details and compliance audit reports.
-The user may also track action items developed from the incident cases or audit reports and tie them to those submissions or input an action item independantly.
+The application allows a user to capture inc-id-ent investigation details and compliance audit reports.
+The user may also track action items developed from the inc-id-ent cases or audit reports and tie them to those submissions or input an action item independantly.

 All of the data can be read by anybody, but a user must log in to submit new information.
 A user may only edit or delete information they created.

 Authentication is managed by a third party OAuth through Google.

-The application takes advantage of a simple and free open weather API from [Open Weather Map](https://openweathermap.org/api) to provide the user current weather information.
-The weather currently provides local information for my location in Cincinnati, OH.
+The application takes advantage of a simple and free open weather API from [Open Weather Map](https://openweathermap.org/api) to prov-id-e the user current weather information.
+The weather currently prov-id-es local information for my location in Cincinnati, OH.
 _________________________________________________________________

 ## How to Use:

-Any user may review the Incidents, Audits, or Action Items in the database.
+Any user may review the Inc-id-ents, Audits, or Action Items in the database.

 To submit a case or report, the user must login.

-Once the user is logged in, they may submit an Incident, Audit, or Action Item.
-These options will be available on the sidebar menu.
+Once the user is logged in, they may submit an Inc-id-ent, Audit, or Action Item.
+These options will be available on the s-id-ebar menu.
 All fields must be completed before the report can be submitted.

-Action Items are automatically submitted and attached to an Incident Case or Audit.
-Individual Action Items related to safety may be submitted independantly.
+Action Items are automatically submitted and attached to an Inc-id-ent Case or Audit.
+Indiv-id-ual Action Items related to safety may be submitted independantly.
 Once an Action Item has been completed, a logged in user may close the item.

-Users may only edit Incidents, Audits, or Action Items they have submitted themselves.
+Users may only edit Inc-id-ents, Audits, or Action Items they have submitted themselves.
 _________________________________________________________________

 ## API Endpoints:

-API endpoints are available to provide JSON formatted data from the database.
+API endpoints are available to prov-id-e JSON formatted data from the database.
-* /incidents/json
+* /inc-id-ents/json
-	* Provides all items in the incidents database.
+	* Prov-id-es all items in the inc-id-ents database.
-* /incidents/json/id
+* /inc-id-ents/json/-id-
-	* Provides a specific item in the incidents database by id number.
+	* Prov-id-es a specific item in the inc-id-ents database by -id- number.
-	* Replace id with the case id number.
+	* Replace -id- with the case -id- number.
 * /audits/json
-	* Provides all items in the audits database.
+	* Prov-id-es all items in the audits database.
-* /audits/json/id
+* /audits/json/-id-
-	* Provides a specific item in the audits database by id number.
+	* Prov-id-es a specific item in the audits database by -id- number.
-	* Replace id with the audit id number.
+	* Replace -id- with the audit -id- number.
 * /actions/json
-	* Provides all items in the actions database.
+	* Prov-id-es all items in the actions database.
-* /actions/json/id
+* /actions/json/-id-
-	* Provides a specific item in the actions database by id number.
+	* Prov-id-es a specific item in the actions database by -id- number.
-	* Replace id with the actions id number.
+	* Replace -id- with the actions -id- number.
 * /users/json
-	* Provides all items in the users database.
+	* Prov-id-es all items in the users database.
-* /users/json/id
+* /users/json/-id-
-	* Provides a specific item in the users database by id number.
+	* Prov-id-es a specific item in the users database by -id- number.
-	* Replace id with the user id number.
+	* Replace -id- with the user -id- number.
 _________________________________________________________________

 ## Installation: